epimetheusgames/OGPC-Season-18/GDScriptRules.md

 ---

-## GENERAL CODING PRACICES
+## General Coding Practices

+- If you inherit from a script class always make sure to call its custom _ready/_process function from your _ready/_process function.
 - Never set properties of a node from a different node, especially player / core objects. (player.velocity = 100 from another script is never allowed.)
 - Each scene should be able to run by itself without causing a runtime exception.
 - Use setters/getters instead of setting/getting a property directly.
 - Instead of reference a node with get_node(), use @export_node_path which will change if the node's